 Overview Although an important hormone for male health, testosterone is also present in women.
 With good and quality sleep, our bodies are able to replenish this important hormone.
 Testosterone can play its role successfully when balanced properly – excessive or deficient amounts of it are linked to numerous problems in… Read More »Testosterone And Its Role In Our Sleep

-Overview Unlike other neurotransmitters like serotonin and dopamine, GABA (Gamma-Aminobutyric Acid) doesn’t seem to enjoy the popularity it deserves.
+Best GABA supplement for sleep Overview Unlike other neurotransmitters like serotonin and dopamine, GABA (Gamma-Aminobutyric Acid) doesn’t seem to enjoy the popularity it deserves.
 GABA is one of the most highly employed inhibitors in our central nervous system.
-What this means is that GABA prevents certain neurotransmitters from being effective, or at least, from being… Read More »What Is GABA And How Does It Affect Your Sleep?
+What this means is that GABA prevents certain neurotransmitters from being effective,… Read More »What Is GABA And How Does It Affect Your Sleep?

-Overview Dopamine is frequently associated with positive emotions and a feeling of euphoria.
-However, researchers have discovered other interesting functions of dopamine – for example, its role in adverse events, where it carries out an important task in helping learn how to avoid negative situations.
-Dopamine can be used to… Read More »Sleep and Dopamine
+Best way to increase your dopamine Overview Dopamine is frequently associated with positive emotions and a feeling of euphoria.
+However, researchers have discovered other interesting functions of dopamine – for example, its role in adverse events, where it carries out an important task in helping learn how to avoid negative… Read More »Sleep and Dopamine